EZ-Walk/notion-AI-Assistant/TESTING_GUIDE.md

 ## 3. Core Testing Principles

-1. **Use Real Supabase Instances**: Test with actual database instances instead of mocks
-2. **Mock External Services**: Use mocks for Notion API and LangGraph
+1. **Mock External Services**: Use mocks for Supabase,Notion API and LangGraph
-3. **Cover All Phases**: Ensure each pipeline phase has dedicated tests
+2. **Cover All Phases**: Ensure each pipeline phase has dedicated tests
-4. **Test Error Scenarios**: Validate error handling throughout the pipeline
+3. **Test Error Scenarios**: Validate error handling throughout the pipeline

 ## 4. Fixture Strategy